Mick235711/Beijing-Subway-Tools/docs/tools.md

 `--show-all` will show all possible transfer directions, regardless of whether it is actually possible to board.

-`-f` and `--this-full-only` will only include trains that run the full journey.
+`--full-mode` and `--this-full-only` will only include trains that run the full journey.
-The different is that `-f` controls the transferred-to lines, while `--this-full-only` controls the current line.
+The different is that `--full-mode` controls the transferred-to lines, while `--this-full-only` controls the current line.
-Also, `-f` use full-distance mode (only care about reachability of final destination) by default.
+Also, `--full-mode` use full-distance mode (only care about reachability of final destination) by default.

 Example Usage:
 <pre>